rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

     return len(set(stemmed_tokens))
 {% endhighlight %}

+Finally,

+###*The longest acronyms are O.N.A.N.D.E.A. and O.N.A.N.C.A.A.*{: style="color: white"}

+These are used to abbreviate institutions within the Organization of North American Nations (O.N.A.N.): the Drug Enforcement Organization (D.E.A.) and the Commonwealth Academy Association (C.A.A).

+O.N.A.N.D.E.A appears in footnote 12a. on page 388:

 >Following the Continental Controlled Substance Act of Y.T.M.P., O.N.A.N.D.E.A.'s hierarchy of analgesics/antipyretics/anxiolytics establishes drug- classes of Category-II through Category-VI, with C-II's (e.g. Dilaudid, Demerol) being judged the heaviest w/r/t dependence and possible abuse,

+If we allow a "/" in a acronym, the longest acronym is "N./O.N.A.N.C.A.A.":

 >Orin had exited his own substance-phase about the time he discovered sex, plus of course the N./O.N.A.N.C.A.A.-urine considerations, and he declined it, the cocaine, but